Best Plasma Cutters for Gouging, Mesh Cutting and Rust Removal

 Rating: 4.4 (total: 442+)

-You get a straightforward, workshop-friendly cutter that’s aimed at garage mechanics and hobby fabricators.
-The 60 amp output on 220V slices through plate reliably, and the upgraded LED makes tuning settings easy while you work.
+You get a straightforward, workshop-friendly plasma cutter aimed at garage mechanics and hobby fabricators.
+The 60 amp output on 220V gives it stronger plate-cutting potential than smaller 50–55 amp machines, and the upgraded LED makes tuning settings easier while you work.

 It ships with a generous torch length and multiple consumables so you can get cutting quickly, and the non-high-frequency blowback start makes it kinder to nearby electronics.
-If you need a portable unit that handles plate cutting, mesh work and gouging without a lot of fuss, this is a solid pick.
+If you need a portable unit for plate cutting, mesh work and gouging without a lot of fuss, this is a practical pick.

 What People Say